GigaPan photography - a whole lotta fun!

 or this Peruvian shopping mall:

 Some of the above examples were shot without the gigapan mount.
-But for really big panoramas, a DSLR with a zoom lens, coupled to the Gigapan robotic head, is a must.
-Bigger, better panoramas, filled with amazing detail, just waiting to be "explored" make the extra effort well worthwhile.
+However, for really big panoramas, a DSLR with a zoom lens, coupled to the Gigapan or other robotic head, is a must.
+Bigger, better panoramas, filled with amazing detail, just waiting to be "explored", make the extra effort well worthwhile.
 For example, this panorama is stitched from 100 individual images:

 Zooming in on the above image, you will see how the gigapan/zoom lens combo really shines, revealing amazing detail, like this man talking on his mobile phone.
 This exemplifies how different photography has become in the digital age.
 Before, after a quick glance at an image, your mind can easily 'sum up' what the image contains.
 Today, with some larger images being stitched from tens of thousands of individual shots, that is no longer possible: you have to zoom in and explore before you know what a gigapan has captured.